spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/tutorial.md

 Notice that the workflow you just used mirrors that of native Unreal.

-Because you’ve changed code in a function you now need build your project, generate schema and a new snapshot.
+Because you’ve changed code in a function you now need to build your project, generate schema and a new snapshot.
 To do this:

 1. Open **ThirdPersonShooter.sln** with Visual Studio.
 1. In the Solution Explorer window, right-click on **ThirdPersonShooter** and select **Build**.